 Like marine turtles, tortoises can grow quite big and can live for a very long time.
 The giant tortoises of the Galapagos and the Indian Ocean, along with the Aldabra tortoise from Seychelles, are the largest.
 They can weigh as much as 417 kg and can grow to be 1.3 metres in length.

 The oldest known living tortoise (also regarded as the oldest living terrestrial animal in the world) is Jonathan – a Seychelles giant tortoise (Aldabrachelys gigantea hololissa) living on the island of St. Helena – who is due to turn 187 years old in 2019.

-Terrapins are omnivorous and their diet can consist of mollusks, small fish, crustaceans, insects, algae and other aquatic plants.
+Terrapins are omnivorous, and their diet can consist of molluscs, small fish, crustaceans, insects, algae and other aquatic plants.

 Unlike turtles and tortoises, terrapins remain relatively small.
 However, there are some giant species of terrapin out there, such as the snapping turtle (found in America, hence the use of the term ‘turtle’) which is capable of growing to over 60cm and weigh up to 80 kg.

 Terrapins are aggressive and will bite.
 They have incredibly sharp claws and a powerful snapping jaw.
 Although they do not have teeth, they can easily take a finger off with a single chomp.
 They may also ‘bark’ when angry.

 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.